wmorgan/dcos-docs/1.8/usage/jobs/index.md

 menu_order: 6.5
 ---

 You can create scheduled jobs in DC/OS without installing a separate service.
-You can creat and administer jobs in the DC/OS web interface, the DC/OS CLI, or via an API.
+Create and administer jobs in the DC/OS web interface, the DC/OS CLI, or via an API.

 **Note:** In the web interface DC/OS Jobs functionality is sometimes referred to as ["Metronome"](https://github.com/dcos/metronome), the name of the open source Mesos framework for jobs that comes pre-installed with DC/OS.